LucidFramesStudios/scamshield/README.md

 Trend accuracy    : 90.4%
 System health    : ✗ NEEDS WORK (<75% accuracy -review patches)

-**On the 74% accuracy figure**: This is adversarial accuracy -evaluated against synthetically hardened inputs designed to evade detection, not a representative field sample.
+**On the 74% accuracy figure**: This is adversarial accuracy, evaluated against synthetically hardened inputs designed to evade detection, not a representative field sample.
 The metric we optimise first is false negative rate (0.0%): a missed scam costs 1,654.23 US Dollar.
 A false alarm costs a two-minute verification call.
 That